 Below are all who testified in today’s hearing:

 - Josh Stager, Deputy Director of Broadband & Competition Policy, Open Tech Institute

 - Sascha Meinrath, Palmer Chair in Telecommunications, Penn State University

 - Hollie Woodard, English Teacher and Technology Coach, Council Rock High School North

-- Glenn Updike, MD, Medical Director, MyUPMC, and Medical Director of Clinical Informatics for the Women’s Health Service Line at UPMC Magee-Women’s Hospital
+- Glenn Updike, MD, Medical Director, MyUPMC, and Medical Director, Clinical Informatics for the Women’s Health Service Line at UPMC Magee-Women’s Hospital